 Click hereto find all the ingredients for the homemade formula such as gelatin, lactose, and acerola powder etc. as one package.

 Simmer the liver pieces gently in the homemade broth until cooked through.

 Liquify the liver in the broth using a hand held blender or a food processor.

 Let the broth cool, then stir in the remaining ingredients or blend for a few seconds in a blender.

 Store formula in glass jars in the refrigerator.

-To serve, pour into glass baby bottles and warm in a baby bottle warmer or in a pan of hot water.
+To serve the homemade formula, pour into glass baby bottles and warm in a baby bottle warmer or in a pan of hot water.